Benchmarking of Massively Parallel Phase-Field Codes for Directional Solidification: Introduction

 In this work, we present a quantitative benchmark comparing two state-of-the-art PF implementations: GPU-PF, a CUDA-based, finite-difference in-house research code optimized for GPUs and benchmarked with the DECLIC-DSI-R experiments; and PRISMS-PF, an open-source, MPI-parallelized finite element framework featuring adaptive mesh refinement and multilevel parallelism~\cite{RN194,RN210,RN211,RN212,RN214}.
 We focus on simulating three-dimensional, convection-free directional solidification of a binary alloy, a canonical testbed for PF modeling, where detailed microgravity experimental data from DECLIC-DSI-R program enables quantitative comparison.
 Both codes implement the same quantitative PF model for alloy solidification, incorporating anti-trapping currents and matched asymptotics to recover the sharp-interface limit under the thin-interface approximation.
 This study demonstrates the relative performance, scalability, and predictive agreement of both codes and provides a foundation for future integration of PF models with experimental workflows in alloy design under the ICME paradigm.

-We benchmark the two selected codes in both two-dimensional (2D) and three-dimensional (3D) systems, namely 2D simulations of Aluminum-3wt\%Copper (Al-3 wt\% Cu) under additive manufacturing conditions and large-scale 3D simulations of directional solidification in the organic alloy succinonitrile-0.46 wt\% camphor (SCN-0.46wt\%camphor) under microgravity.
-This opportunity is uniquely enabled by open-access flight data from DECLIC-DSI-R~\cite{RN331}, where solidification occurs in the absence of convection, providing clean benchmark conditions unattainable on Earth.
+We benchmark the two selected codes in both two-dimensional (2D) and three-dimensional (3D) systems, namely 2D simulations of Aluminum-3wt\%Copper (Al-3 wt\% Cu) under high-velocity solidification conditions and large-scale 3D simulations of directional solidification in the organic alloy succinonitrile-0.46 wt\% camphor (SCN-0.46wt\%camphor) under microgravity.
+This opportunity is uniquely enabled by open-access flight data in the Physical Sciences Informatics Database~\cite{RN331}, where solidification occurs in the absence of convection, providing clean benchmark conditions unattainable on Earth.
 The GPU-PF code has already been validated against this dataset, offering fast and accurate predictions~\cite{RN43, song2023cell, mota2023influence,RN163}.
 By benchmarking PRISMS-PF under the same conditions, we assess whether an open-source tool can achieve similar fidelity and examine the associated computational cost.
 This comparison is critical as in-space manufacturing efforts expand and simulations play an increasingly central role in guiding experimental design.
 Establishing public tools capable of reproducing real spaceflight outcomes strengthens the broader ICME infrastructure for materials research in space.